Vitamin B9 (Folate)

 Citrus fruits

-Fortified cereals, bread, pasta
+Fortified cereals, bread, and pasta

 Liver and organ meats